fatemehhnp/TopTenWords/README.md

-# top 10 words in a text file
+# Top 10 words in a text file
 lists top 10 words in a text file.